 Once this is done, we will work together, as openly and collectively as possible and feasible, in a democratic process to determine next steps, perhaps collectively developing a constitution and/or committees to explore how we might best address particular global challenges.
 Our goal is not to work down from an existing master plan but to work up from a foundational set of common values moored to the existing principles of the UN Charter, the Universal Declaration of Human Rights, and the Sustainable Development Goals.
 We should not seek to undermine or supersede our states and international institutions but to augment and complement them.

 None of this will be easy.
 Huge questions remain.
 How can we keep an inclusive process from becoming chaotic?
 How can we secure the participation of people off the global information grid or living within authoritarian states?
 How can we protect ourselves from attacks from or manipulations by national security services?
 How can we move from a small number of people involved in this process now to hopefully billions in the future?
 I don’t have complete answers to any of these questions, but I do have every confidence we will find them.

 Because 7.7 billion humans, with our far greater commonalities than differences, if given the connectivity, infrastructure, and half the chance, can, if we put our hearts, minds, and labors to it, make that so.

-We are now amassing an incredible alliance of partners in this mission, which I invite you to join.
-You can begin this process by signing up here:
+We are now amassing an incredible alliance of partners in this mission, which I invite you to join by signing up here.

 Please find below this first draft text.
 Once we have the group editing platform in place, I will post that information as well.